Learning objectives

 At the end of the course the student is expected to be able to:

-- Understand the nature and mechanisms underlying the side effects of ADRs and drug safety.
+- understand the nature and mechanisms underlying adverse drug effects (ADRs)

-- know how to use the acquired knowledge for the control and monitoring of the drugs on the market
+- know how to use the knowledge acquired for monitoring the safety of approved drugs

 Prerequisites